ratgdo/homekit-ratgdo/README.md

 > [!IMPORTANT]
 > This firmware is for the orginal ESP8266-based RATGDO v2.5-series devices.
-It does not work on the new ESP32-based RATGDO DISCO device.
+It does not work with ratgdo32 or ratgdo32 disco.
 >
 > HomeKit firmware for ratgdo32 & ratgdo32 disco is [under development here](https://github.com/ratgdo/homekit-ratgdo32).